borisdj/borisdj.github.io/_posts/2022-10-01-revolution-of-money.md

 Only if you become convinced enough into the Bitcoin story is it good idea to invest.<br>
 --In practice there are several generally useful strategies (one or more can be used):<br>
 &nbsp;1.
 Move (reallocate) a part of your portfolio into Btc and keep it long term<br>
-&nbsp; - size of part could range from 5 to 20 % depending on one's net worth and risk appetite &nbsp; - don't made a mistake not investing anything in order not to have FOMO (Fear Of Missing Out)<br>
+&nbsp; - size of part could range from 5 to 20 % depending on one's net worth and risk appetite<br>
+&nbsp; - don't made a mistake not investing anything in order not to have FOMO (Fear Of Missing Out)<br>
 &nbsp; - decide when to join the train and potentially build generation wealth<br>
 &nbsp;2.
 Make monthly savings into Bitcoin (for example 3 - 5 % of your salary / income)<br>